How to grow jasmine

 Should I train my jasmine up a trellis or wires?

-Jasmines can be trained up trellis or tensioned wires fixed vertically or horizontally, or both.
-One fitted, tensioned wires last longer than trellis and need virtually no maintenance, except occasional tightening.
+Jasmines can be trained up a trellis or tensioned wires fixed vertically or horizontally, or both.
+Once fitted, tensioned wires will last longer than a trellis and need virtually no maintenance, except occasional tightening.
 What's more, it's easy to extend the framework as and when you need to.
-Fit them using zinc-plated vine-eyes so the wires are held away from the wall or fence, for ventilation.
-Wooden trellis can rot after a few years and are difficult to maintain once the plants have started growing up them.
+Fit them using zinc-plated vine eyes, so the wires are held away from the wall or fence for ventilation.
+Wooden trellises can rot after a few years and are difficult to maintain once the plants have started growing up them.